levanovyuval-dotcom/file-search-engine-/README.md

 # file-search-engine-
 This project implements a lightweight search engine in C. It performs word stemming (Porter-like rules), supports synonym groups, and matches queries against paragraphs.
 It ranks results using a TF-IDF-inspired scoring system and returns the top three most relevant paragraphs.

+This search engine works by processing both the user query and a database of paragraphs through a series of normalization and matching steps.
+First, every word is converted to lowercase and reduced to its root form using a stemming algorithm similar to the Porter stemmer.
+This ensures that different grammatical forms of the same word (like “running” and “run”) are treated as the same term.
+In addition, the system can recognize vowel patterns and handles edge cases such as plural forms and suffix removal.

+After preprocessing, the program loads a synonym file where words are grouped into synonym sets.
+If a search term does not directly appear in a paragraph, the program checks whether any synonym of that term appears instead.
+This significantly improves recall, allowing the search engine to find relevant results even when different wording is used in the text.

+The core of the system is its scoring mechanism.
+Each search term is evaluated across all paragraphs using a TF-IDF-inspired formula that considers how frequently a word appears in a paragraph and how rare it is across the entire dataset.
+Paragraphs are scored higher when they contain more important and less common search terms.
+Additional weight is given when matches come from synonyms, though slightly reduced compared to exact matches.

+To use the program, the user inputs a search query as a line of text.
+The system reads the query, stems each word, and compares it against paragraphs stored in `database.txt`.
+It also loads synonyms from `synonyms.txt` to expand the search.
+Finally, it outputs whether any match was found and prints the top three most relevant paragraphs based on their computed scores, showing the best, second-best, and third-best options.